Hiroshima (book): "A Noiseless Flash"

 This chapter introduces the characters and details the witnesses' accounts of the morning before and their perception of the explosion of the atomic bomb.
 The explosion occurred at exactly 8:15 am, local time.
-Miss Toshiko is at her desk and talking to a fellow employee at the Tin factory when the room filled with " a blinding light". and the flash was so powerful that it pushed over a bookshelf crushing Miss Toshiko's leg while she went unconscious.
+Miss Toshiko is at her desk and talking to a fellow employee at the Tin factory when the room filled with "a blinding light" and the flash was so powerful that it pushed over a bookshelf crushing Miss Toshiko's leg while she went unconscious.
 She was covered with a bookshelf while the building collapsed around her.
 While sitting on his porch, Dr. Masakuza Fujii witnessed a "brilliant yellow" flash and toppled into the river.
 He injured his shoulder severely.
 After returning to her home from a safe area, Mrs. Nakamura saw a flash "whiter than any white she had" seen before.
 She was thrown into the next room while her children were buried in debris.
-While reading his morning paper, Father Wilhem Kleinsorge witnesses a "terrible flash ... [like] a large meteor colliding with the earth".
+While reading his morning paper, Father Wilhelm Kleinsorge witnesses a "terrible flash ... [like] a large meteor colliding with the earth".
 He found himself in the vegetable garden of the missionary with only small cuts.
 Standing alone in a corridor, Dr. Terufumi Sasaki saw a "gigantic photographic flash".
 The explosion ripped the hospital apart but Dr. Sasaki remained untouched except his glasses and shoes had been blown off his body.
 Dr. Sasaki was now the only doctor to be unhurt in the hospital and the hospital was quickly filled with patients.
 Reverend Kiyoshi Tanimoto saw a "tremendous flash of light cut across the sky".
 Tanimoto threw himself against a wall of his home and felt pressure, splinters, and debris falls on him.